Wxia33/Hatsume/README.md

 ![](./video_sep.gif)

+Here, we see the blops_and_hstone file being split into it's respective video games, a video of black ops, and another of hearthstone, which were the two component videos of the original mp4 file.

 ### Content Highlights (In Progress!)

 Highlights sections of your gaming videos where there is a lot of action or something really cool happened.